Sucran/Sucran/README.md

 **I am also looking for new job opportunities.** As I wish to spend time with my family, I prefer remote or hybrid positions based in mainland China or Hong Kong.
 If on-site work is required, the position must be based in Xiamen/Fuzhou, Fujian, China.

-**You can contact me via richardsucran(at)gmail.com for hiring.
+**You can contact me via richardsucran(at)gmail(dot)com for hiring.
 I generally check for new emails every two days.
 Please send official job postings; I will review them and get in touch.**

 ![](img/index.png)